 Generally, you will likely regain your lost skills quicker if you begin your rehabilitation on time.
 Research indicates that it is common for people to start stroke rehabilitation within the hospital in 24 to 48 hours.
 However, your health team will aim to;

 - Prevent your risk of developing other poor medical conditions

 - Help you manage life-threatening that may occur due to stroke

 A stroke is a medical condition when the nervous system stops functioning well.
 One of the significant components of the nervous system is the brain.
 However, the intensity of the disability that may occur due to stroke varies among individuals.
 It often depends on the part of the brain that gets damaged.
 Doctors suggest that stroke often causes six types of disabilities.
 They include;

-- Paralysis or loss of movement control – Stroke can affect the ability to control one’s movement and body sensation.
-You may lose the sense of control of your body posture, walking, and swallowing.
+- Paralysis or loss of movement control – Stroke can affect the ability to control one's movement and body sensation.
+You may lose control of your body posture, walking, and swallowing.
 In addition, paralysis may occur or affect one side of your body.
 You will require your health team to manage paralysis with stroke rehabilitation programs.

 - Loss of memory and thinking ability – A stroke can damage the side of the brain that controls learning, awareness, and memory.
-You may lose the ability to engage in some normal mental activities or make plans.
+You may lose the ability to engage in normal mental activities or make plans.

 What are the stroke rehabilitation programs available?